-I grew up in the Midlands, moved to Glasgow in 1991, stayed in Scotland for 27 years (mostly living in rural Aberdeenshire), but have now returned to the lovely city of Worcester.
+I grew up in the Midlands, trained as a primary school teacher, moved to Glasgow in 1991, stayed in Scotland for 27 years (mostly living in rural Aberdeenshire), but have now returned to England and am currently living in Surrey.

 I have enjoyed creative pursuits from a very young age, when my seamstress Gran encouraged me to help myself to fabric from the enormous box of scraps that she kept under her sewing table.
 She guided me as I made clothes for my teddies and I helped to stuff the soft toys which she sold for charity.
 Sadly she died when I was still young, but the love of sewing she instilled in me has grown and grown over the years.

 My current passion is making jewellery using silver clay, the most wonderful invention!
 The silver is extremely pure (.999 as opposed to Sterling Silver at .925) and the medium is so versatile that lots of very varied creations are possible.
-A selection of my work is always available in my retail shop, Starlight Craft Gallery, in Ledbury.
+A selection of my work is available in a few select outlets and at craft fairs that I attend.

 I am very proud to have been involved in stitching a panel of The Great Tapestry of Scotland.
 It was a real labour of love and a great privilege to have been part of such a wonderful project.